Alonso-del-Arte/toy-examples/CONTRIBUTING.md

+This project might be open to Hacktoberfest 2024.

 # Contribution Guidelines

-This project is now open to Hacktoberfest 2023.
-This year I want to be absolutely clear that I don't want to deal with Maven.
+This project is now closed to Hacktoberfest 2023.
+This year I wanted to be absolutely clear that I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.

+However, I now realize I needed to insist on something far more basic: don't make a pull request if you haven't verified that what you wrote compiles and passes the relevant tests.

+And even more basic: actually read the issue you want to work on and make sure you understand what is being asked.
+If you don't understand the issue, comment to request clarification or move on to some other issue.

+And don't make pull requests just to impose your own opinions on things, such as
+that this project should use Maven, after my having written precisely not that.

-And it's overkill for this project anyway, because this project is not supposed to have a hundred dependencies to keep track of.
+Maven is overkill for this project, because this project is not supposed to have a hundred dependencies to keep track of.
 Issues asking for Maven will be flatly rejected.
 Same goes for pull requests.

 To ask for dependencies besides JUnit is to completely miss the point of toy examples.
 These toy examples are about illustrating concepts of object-oriented